-Car insurance for a 17-year-old costs $10,922 per year, on average, if they purchase their own policy.
-However, if instead the teen driver is added to their parents' plan, they can enjoy significant savings—more than 50% in most cases.
-A 17-year-old can also save on the cost of car insurance in several ways, such as eliminating unnecessary coverages, comparing quotes from multiple insurers, and taking full advantage of discounts commonly offered to teens.
+Car insurance for teens is notoriously expensive, but there are smart ways to save significantly.
+An individual policy for a 17-year-old costs an average of $10,922 per year.
+However, if instead the teen driver is added to their parents' plan, they may enjoy savings of more than 50%.
+A 17-year-old can also save on car insurance by eliminating unnecessary coverage, comparing quotes from multiple insurers, and taking full advantage of discounts commonly offered to teens.

 |Family Policy Increase After Adding 17-Year-Old Male||$4,346||$4,938||$8,267|